mlpack/mlpack/doc/user/methods/lars.md

 Note that the `Train()` and `Predict()` functions themselves are templatized and can allow any matrix type that has the same element type.
-So, for instance, a `LARS<arma::mat>` can accept an `arma::sp_mat` for training.
+So, for instance, a `LARS<arma::sp_mat>` can accept an `arma::mat` for training.

-The example below trains a LARS model on sparse 32-bit precision data, using `arma::sp_mat` to store the model parameters.
+The example below trains a LARS model on 32-bit precision data, using `arma::sp_fmat` to store the model parameters.

 ```c++
 // Create random, sparse 1000-dimensional data.